Christian

 Anglers

 are legally required to be in possession of a licence when fishing for salmon or sea trout.
-Licences can be purchased from a

-number of sources, including fishing tackle shops, Regional Fisheries Boards
+number of sources, including fishing tackle shops, Regional Fisheries

 and some fisheries.